Eluk-Samuel-Kiira/lafab-dashborad/SQL-Sync.md

 ALTER TABLE pc0ww_JobsExport ADD COLUMN serverid INT(11) DEFAULT 0;
 ALTER TABLE pc0ww_JobsExport ADD COLUMN joblink VARCHAR(400) CHARACTER SET utf8 COLLATE utf8_general_ci NULL;

--- 14. Copy data from existing columns to new columns where applicable -- Note: 'Company' (with capital C) exists, we need to copy to 'company' (lowercase) UPDATE pc0ww_JobsExport SET company = Company WHERE Company IS NOT NULL;

 -- Copy city data (if exists in some other field, adjust as needed) -- UPDATE pc0ww_JobsExport SET city = [existing_city_field] WHERE [existing_city_field] IS NOT NULL;